Pauly D Denies Cheating On Ex In Tense Moment On MTV’s ‘Double Shot At Love’

-Jersey Shore star Paul “Pauly D” DelVecchio has denied cheating on his ex-girlfriend Aubrey O’Day during a tense moment shared with two of the contestants on the new MTV reality dating series, A Double Shot At Love With DJ Pauly D and Vinny.
+Jersey Shore star Paul “Pauly D” DelVecchio denied cheating on his ex-girlfriend Aubrey O’Day during a tense moment shared with two of the contestants on the new MTV reality dating series A Double Shot At Love With DJ Pauly D and Vinny.

 Page Six reported that the reality star had to face the music with two of the women whom he is attempting to find a lasting relationship with after they questioned his authenticity and his past.

-“Yeah, I don’t do that whole cheating thing,” said in a clip from tonight’s episode and called it “a waste of time.”
+“Yeah, I don’t do that whole cheating thing,” he said in a clip from tonight’s episode, adding that it is “a waste of time.”

-“There’s something I need to know about Pauly,” contestant and New Jersey resident Holly said later in the clip, in a confessional moment.
+“There’s something I need to know about Pauly,” contestant and New Jersey resident Holly said later in the clip during a confessional moment.
 “I heard a rumor that Pauly cheated on Aubrey once from one of my friends who saw it with his own eyes.
 Should I bring it up?
 Should I not.
 Should I just kind of be hush hush about it?”

 The reality star then remarked that the constant rumors about his life were the reason why he had remained single for so long.

 He then asked Holly, alluding to if they were a match and were in a relationship, would she question him every time she heard a rumor about him?
-He then explained that he and O’Day were on and off for a while and when they weren’t dating “she did her thing and I did mine.”
+He then explained that he and O’Day were on and off for a while and when they weren’t dating, “she did her thing and I did mine.”
 He stressed to the women that he would never and has never cheated on a girlfriend.

 DelVecchio and O’Day met while filming E!’s Famously Single.
 The couple dated for one year, from 2016-2017.